vgkits/vanguard-firmware/reference/tutorial/index.md

 	* The 8-pixel Display
 	* The Jumper wires

 Look on the back of your LED display.
 It should have three pins going into it, and three pins going out.
-Find the end of the board with the following three connections.
+Find the end of the display with the following three connections.

-* Data In - labelled DIN
 * Power - labelled 5V or 4-7VDC
 * Ground - labelled GND
+* Data In - labelled DIN

-Use the jumper wires to attach from the LED display to the Vanguard board as follows
+Use the jumper wires to attach from the **LED display** to the **Vanguard board** as follows
+* 5V Power --> 5V (use red side of power cable)
+* GND --> GND (use black side of power cable)
-* DIN --> GPIO14, (labelled '14')
+* DIN --> 14, (labelled '14', use the yellow jumper wire)

+## (Optionally) Connecting the Battery pack

+The Vanguard board can run directly from USB power by attaching with the orange cable to a laptop, or using a mobile phone charger.
+However, for short demonstrations you can use the battery pack.
+The battery pack will drain quickly (within hours) if you leave it powered this way.

+* You will need...
+	* A 4xAAA battery pack with switch and crimped 2.54mm female sockets
+	* The Vanguard board

+Look at the label on the back of your Vanguard board.
+Find the following pins.

+* Voltage In - labelled VIN
+* Ground - labelled GND

+Look at the battery pack.
+Find the power wire (red) and ground wire (black).

+Attach from the Battery pack to the Vanguard board as follows
-* 4-7VDC --> 5V
+* Power (red) --> VIN
-* GND --> GND
+* GND (black) --> GND

 ## Connecting to the Vanguard Shell via Wifi